-Crowninshield was the representative for Massachusetts's 2nd congressional district from 1829 to 1831.
+Crowninshield was the representative for Massachusetts’s 2nd congressional district and was (unknown party).
+He served from 1829 to 1831.

 From Dec 1823 to Mar 1831, Crowninshield missed 139 of 711 roll call votes, which is 19.5%.
 This is worse than the median of 14.6% among the lifetime records of representatives serving in Mar 1831.
 The chart below reports missed votes over time.